sethlopezme/strez/README.md

 # strez

-Take string resources in CSV format and convert them to the Android and iOS formats.
-A good way to keep strings in sync between platforms and hand off translations to developers.
+`strez` makes it easier to hand strings and translations off to developers and keep those strings in sync.
+One true source of strings can be defined in one format (CSV-only, for now) and be converted to formats readable by multiple platforms (currently Android and iOS).

 ## Install